microshare/microshare.github.io/docs/0.1/getting-started/robos-guide.md

 toc: true
 ---

-## What are robos?
-Pipeline/workflow agents for incoming data.
+## What's a robo?
+A robo is a piece of your automatic pipeline that transforms, improves and creates new [microshares™](/microshares-guide) from your data.
+A chain of robos is capable of preparing your data to be easily consumed in [Dashboards](/dashboards) and Applications.
-They run parallel to the data lake: listen to the data lake, write to the data lake.
+Robos run in parallel to the data lake by reacting to new microshares being created, and being able to read and write them in your behalf.
-Best practice: several robos chaining their recTypes, one for each action, that is your data pipeline.

 //TODO drawing of an example of robos communicating with the data lake

-Each step is saved in the data lake, and reusable later.
-No such thing as too much data with microshare.
+Each step of your data pipeline will and should create new data in the lake.
+Embrace it, there is no such thing as too much data with microshare.io.
+This builds multiple access points to your Dahsboards and Applications, as well as an automated audit trail.

-To use with rules.
-Your biggest issue building a pipeline will be to choose the recTypes.
+## What can I do with them?
+1. Data ingestion
+Listening and pulling incoming data.
+2. Data parsing
+3. Data transformation
+4. Data formatting (caching for dashboards)
+5. External services triggers
+Ultimately, they write data in the lake.

 ## How do I use them?
 ### Accessing the UI